Trump fires FBI director James Comey

-Washington (CNN)President Donald Trump on Tuesday fired FBI Director James Comey.
+Washington (CNN)President Donald Trump on Tuesday fired FBI Director James Comey, sweeping away the man who is responsible for the bureau's investigation into whether members of his campaign team colluded with Russia in its interference in last year's election.

+The bombshell announcement that sent shocks and surprise ricocheting through Washington ends the career of the man who was once seen as the unimpeachable and nonpartisan ideal of how a law enforcement officer should behave.
+But Comey saw his reputation tarnished when he was dragged into the toxic politics of the 2016 campaign.

+In recent days, he again came under fire for his handling of the investigation into Hillary Clinton's private email server.
+Many Democrats believe that his announcement that he was re-opening the probe 11 days before the election cost the former secretary of state the presidency.

 In a signed letter, Trump informed Comey that he was "hereby terminated and removed from office, effective immediately," explaining that he reached the conclusion that Comey is "not able to effectively lead the bureau."